isomerpages/nlb-biblioasia/_holding-area/Local Music Reaches a Crescendo: The Singapore Record Industry in the 1960s.md

 <div style="background-color: white;">
 <br>
 <img style="width: 100px; height: 100px;" src="/images/Authors/Toffa_Abdul_Wahed.png">
-	<b>Toffa Abdul Wahed</b> is an Associate Librarian with the National Library, Singapore, and works with the Singapore and Southeast Asia Collection.</div>
+	<b>Ross Laird</b> is the author of <i>From Keroncong to Xinyao: The Record Industry in Singapore, 1903–1985</i>.
+He was formerly with the Australian National Film and Sound Archive in Canberra.
+In 2010, he was a Lee Kong Chian Research Fellow at the National Library, Singapore.
+He currently resides in Brisbane, Australia, with his wife Dao and cat Mimi..</div>

 #### **NOTES**